ntbog/2048-ntbog/README.md

 Grading
 -----
-- Regular Commits (1 points)
+1. Regular Commits (1 point)

-You should at least one nontrivial commit by Jan-27 11:50pm.
+You should push at least one nontrivial commit by Jan-27 11:50pm.

-- Documentation (1 points)
+2. Documentation (1 points)

 Comment your code generously.

-- Functionality (10 points)
+3. Functionality (10 points)

 The player should be modelled as a max player, and the computer modeled as a chance player (picking a random open spot and place a 2-tile).

 Each time, the evaluation function at leaf nodes should be a weighted sum of the following two factors:

--- The points that can be obtained in at the end of simulation (either the total points or just the additional points from the current position).
+- The points that can be obtained in at the end of simulation (either the total points or just the additional points from the current position).
--- The highest tile that can be achived at the end of the simulation.
+- The highest tile that can be achived at the end of the simulation.

-You can tune the weights and see if they change the performance.
+A simple sum may work already, but you can tune the weights and see if they change the performance.

-In README, write down the statistics of the end score and highest tile for in the following three types of AI (run each 5 times):
+In README, write down the end score and highest tile that you get by running the following three types of AI (5 times each):

--- Random move.
+- Random move.
--- Computing a depth-1 search tree (i.e., just one max-player move).
+- Computing a depth-1 search tree (i.e., just one max-player move).
--- Computing a depth-3 search tree (i.e., a max-min-max sequence).
+- Computing a depth-3 search tree (i.e., a max-min-max sequence).

 Note that you can press "u" at the end of a game to undo the last move and see the last configuration.
 Check more keyboard options by reading the code.